This post may contain affiliate links.

 Image Credit: Deposit Photos

 Cell networks may be down during a widespread disaster, leaving people isolated and without critical information.
-Invest in low-cost alternatives like hand-crank radios or walkie-talkies to stay connected and informed during emergencies.
+Invest in low-cost alternatives, such as hand-crank radios or walkie-talkies, to stay connected and informed during emergencies.

 13. Not Having a Plan for Pets